Adaptive Duration Model for Text Speech Alignment: Introduction

+A variety of alignment modeling approaches have been explored.
+Autoregressive models typically adopt soft alignment via content-based attention mechanisms, implicitly learning the mapping between text and acoustic frames while predicting stop tokens to determine the end of generation~\cite{wang2025spark, wang2023neural}.
 Non-autoregressive models, by contrast, often decouple alignment from decoding to enable parallel generation and improve robustness.
-This is typically achieved through hard alignment, where the model requires explicit duration information for each phoneme or token\cite{ren2019fastspeech,ren2020fastspeech,shen2018natural,ren2021portaspeech}.
-FastSpeech and FastSpeech2, for example, cast alignment as a duration prediction task and use transformer-based regressors to estimate phoneme durations from text.
-More recent advances such as VoiceBox\cite{le2023voicebox} and MaskGCT\cite{wang2024maskgct} reframe duration modeling as a conditional generative process, leveraging flow-matching techniques to enable zero-shot duration sequence generation.
-In parallel, other works like SimpleSpeech\cite{yang2024simplespeech} and F5-TTS\cite{chen2024f5} pursue lightweight alternatives by extracting durations from large language models via prompting, or by assuming fixed ratios between text length and speech duration.
-While computationally efficient, these methods often fall short in capturing the nuanced temporal dynamics of natural speech.
+This is typically achieved through hard alignment, where the model requires explicit duration information for each phoneme or token~\cite{ren2019fastspeech,ren2020fastspeech,shen2018natural,ren2021portaspeech}.
+FastSpeech2, for example, casts alignment as a duration prediction task and use transformer-based regressors to estimate phoneme durations from text.
+More recent advances such as VoiceBox~\cite{le2023voicebox} and MaskGCT~\cite{wang2024maskgct} reframe duration modeling as a conditional generative process, leveraging flow-matching techniques to enable zero-shot duration sequence generation.
+In parallel, other works like SimpleSpeech~\cite{yang2024simplespeech} and F5-TTS~\cite{chen2024f5} pursue lightweight alternatives by extracting durations from large language models via prompting, or by assuming fixed ratios between text length and speech duration.
+While convenient, these methods often fall short in capturing the nuanced temporal dynamics of natural speech.

-In reality, phoneme durations are influenced by a variety of linguistic and paralinguistic factors, including speaking rate, emphasis, emotion, and prosody.
+Phoneme durations are influenced by a variety of linguistic and paralinguistic factors, including speaking rate, emphasis, emotion, and prosody.
 These factors introduce considerable variability, even for the same sentence under different contexts.
-As a result, naive rule-based estimators or simplistic duration regressors often fail to generate natural-sounding rhythm and phrasing.
-To address these limitations, we propose an adaptive duration modeling framework that treats duration prediction as a conditional regression problem.
+To obtain more precise duration, we propose an adaptive duration modeling framework that treats duration prediction as a conditional regression problem.
 We systematically analyze the influencing factors and categorize them into objective and subjective types.
 A dedicated factor encoder is designed to extract and fuse these heterogeneous features effectively.
+Furthermore, to capture the uncertainty inherent in natural speech durations, we adopt a distributional prediction approach.
+We evaluate our approach on subsets of the WenetSpeech4TTS~\cite{ma2024wenetspeech4tts} dataset.
+Experimental results demonstrate that our method achieves superior alignment quality and improves TTS performance compared to existing duration modeling techniques.